hpca-uji/CIBER-CAFE/HEMM-Analysis/Test/README.md

 ./run_tests.sh
 ```

-## How to obtain a CSV file with all the data
+## How to generate the plots in SC24-Poster

 ```
-python3 parse.py
+./parse_results.sh
 ```

-Note that the combined data will be stored in `Results/combined_results.csv`
+Note that the plots will be stored in `CIBER-CAFE/HEMM-Analysis/Test/` with the names `Time128.png` and `Time256.png`

 ### Contact information